Edited by David Oji, MD

-While the bones, tendons, and joints have little variation, the way these structures interact with one another can result in a variety of different foot types.
-These foot types follow a basic spectrum that ranges from a flatfoot on one end to a high arched foot on the other of the spectrum (Figure 1).
+While the bones, tendons, and joints have only small variations, the way these structures interact with one another can result in a variety of different foot types.
+These foot types follow a basic spectrum that ranges from a flatfoot on one end, to a high arched foot on the other (Figure 1).

 Figure 1: The spectrum of foot shapes